 Conclusion: The facts are that no criminal image was found from the deep forensic scan (Section C), and "Girl 3" said he did nothing to her (Section B).
 In short, no "children" were criminally "harmed" by "harmful material."
+It is important to note that Justin apologized and took responsibility for failing to uphold moral propriety, but he never admitted guilt to any untrue, sensationalized narratives (see Exhibit G).

 It is also worth mentioning that many more girls in the high school age range nowadays are much older in appearance, behavior, maturity level, and life and relationship experience level than girls in the same age range were in earlier decades-with many seeking out, being friends with, and dating older individuals who are more in line with their level of sophistication.
 You could take one look at current social media sites, for example, and this reality will immediately become apparent.
-The way cases like these are typically handled does not genuinely consider any of this, however, and that's precisely why schools need to be unwavering in their prevention measures before it gets to that point.
+The way cases like these are typically handled does not genuinely consider any of this, however, and that's precisely why schools need to be unwavering in their prevention measures.
+Justin has since created an outline for a potential school social boundaries orientation video to address exactly that.